brianberns/Setback/README.md

 # Counterfactual Regret Minimization for Setback
 This repository uses [Counterfactual Regret Minimization](https://github.com/brianberns/Cfrm) to solve the game of [Setback](https://en.wikipedia.org/wiki/Pitch_%28card_game%29#Auction_Pitch) (aka Auction Pitch).
 ## Approach
 Setback's move tree is not as large as that of some other card games (e.g. Bridge, Hearts), but it is still too large for vanilla CFR.
 The approach used here is to create a simpler, abstract game that is essentially identical to Setback, but whose move tree is small enough for vanilla CFR.
-This abstraction is much more of an art than a science, relying heavily on personal intuition for what information is most salient when playing Setback.
+Defining such an abstraction is much more of an art than a science, relying heavily on personal intuition for what information is most salient when playing Setback.
 ## Information set keys
 Keys are only created for infosets with more than one legal action.
 ### Auction key